 Arthritis or age-related challenges can limit seniors’ mobility, making cooking difficult or daunting.
 For some seniors, their nutrition suffers as they begin to opt for snack foods that are easier to prepare.
-If your senior has physical or cognitive challenges that make cooking hard, check out a few tips from a leading provider of senior care in Phoenix for healthy and simple senior meals.
+If your senior has physical or cognitive challenges that make cooking hard, check out a few tips from a leading provider of home care.
+Phoenix family caregivers can make the following healthy and simple senior meals for their loved one.

 1. Pick Prepared Vegetables and Fruits

 One way to ensure your senior loved one eats well is to make sure he or she stocks up on fruits and vegetables.
 Prepackaged and precut vegetables are a good option because they do not require your loved one to use a knife to chop the veggies into bite-size pieces.
 Plus, these ready-to-eat vegetables are easy for seniors with mobility challenges to throw in a bowl for a fast salad, or to dip into hummus or ranch for a healthy snack.
 Likewise, precut seasonal fruits, like watermelon, cantaloupe, and honeydew, make sweet and healthy snacks or desserts, without requiring your loved one to do any significant maneuvering.